-I, \\\\\\ (please print name) in grade \\\\\, have read the policy statement of the William Penn Charter computer network, dated 2018-2019 and understand and agree to abide by that policy.

-(student's signature)

-To the parent: If the student is under 18 years of age, then you must sign below:

-I, \\\\\\\\ (please print name), have read the policy statement of the William Penn Charter computer network, dated 2018-2019.
-I understand that the information and materials available to my child through this system are not under the full control of the William Penn Charter School and agree that access to this resource be made available to the above student.
+7 11 1 I, (please print name) in grade, have read the policy statement of the William Penn Charter computer network, dated 2018-2019 and understand and agree to abide by that policy. (student's signature) (statelit's signature) To the parent.
+If the student is under 18 years of age, then you must To the parent: If the student is under 18 years of age, then you must sign below: I, (please print name), have read the policy statement of the William Penn Charter computer network, dated 2018-2019.
+I understand that the information and materials available to my child through this system are not under the full control of the William Penn Charter School and agree that access to this resource be made available to the above student. (parent's signature)

-(parent's signature)